 First, we stopped off at a bunch of local ship container shops to grab a dish of potatoes and a drink of tea.
 After we filled our bellies, we popped by the local market to buy some fruit to snack on down by the lake.
 From Toktogul market, the walk to the shore of the lake is around 5-6 km, and takes around 90 minutes to walk, at a nice leisurely pace.
 Now, we could go into detail and describe the lake, but we think these pictures speak way louder than words about how beautiful it is.

 Heading back to our homestay from the reservoir

-After a relaxing few hours of chatting away with a few locals, using nothing but hand signals, watching a few of them fishing, and their kids splashing around in the lake, we decided to head back to our homestay.
+After a relaxing few hours of chatting away with a few locals, using nothing but hand signals, and watching a few of them fishing and their kids splashing around in the lake, we decided to head back to our homestay.
 After walking for about 10 minutes, the lazy bug within us started to kick in, and we so badly hoped that someone would drive past us, so we could flag down a lift.
 Just 2 minutes later, a taxi drove past and agreed to take us back into the town centre for just 100 Som between the two of us.

 Toktogul to Osh journey

 The next morning, we woke up early expecting to go to Jalalbat to spend the night there to test out our new camping gear.
 Unfortunately, locals in Toktogul informed us that Jalalabat doesn’t have much to offer in terms of nature and camping.
 So, we opted to go directly to Osh from Toktogul.

 To get to Osh from Toktogul you will need to take a marshrutka to Jalalabat.
 The marshrutka leaves only twice per day.
 We took the 1 pm marshrutka, which took approximately 6 hours to reach the centre of Jalalabat.
 From the drop-off location in Jalalabat, you will need to take another marshrutka to Osh.
 The journey from Jalalabad to Osh takes just under 2 hours.